If you need credit repair, we feel your pain.

 Finding Credit Repair Assistance Is Easier Than it Used to be

 The lady we hired to fix our problem was ahead of her time.
 As far as I can tell, there weren’t many large credit repair businesses running at that time.
 My research shows that there were a few as far back as the late 1970s but they were small local businesses.
 Now, there are a lot of them, some good, some not so good but all easily found via a quick Google search.

-If you have credit issues and need help, we’re going to help you in a couple ways.
+If you have credit issues and need help, we’re going to help you in a couple of ways.
 We’re going to give you a quick but thorough tutorial explaining what credit repair is, how it works, and what you need to be aware of so you don’t get taken advantage of.
-We’ll also recommend a few companies that are well established and trusted.

 What is Credit Repair?